RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 	3. Responsive design
 	4. A clear and straightforward layout
 	5. Footer fixed at the bottom with links to social media
-	6. The user knows which page they are on by the name that appears on the head of each webpage and also using the slug information on the address bar.
+	6. The user knows which page they are on by the name that appears on the head of each webpage and also using the slug information on the address bar
+	7. Implement alert messages to provide users with more feedback after they take certain actions

 - An easy navigation for the user through all the pages and features
 	1. Navigation Menu with easy access to all links.